Cops and robbers on $2K_2$-free graphs: Introduction

+\begin{theorem}\cite{joret_cops_2010} If $H$ is a graph and $S_H\in\N\cup \{\infty\}$ is smallest possible such that for any $H$-subgraph-free connected graph $G$ we have $c(G)\leq S_H$, then $S_H<\infty$ if and only if every connected component of $H$ is a tree with at most 3 vertices of degree at most 1. \end{theorem}

-\begin{theorem}\cite{Joret2008TheCA} The class of $H$-free graphs is cop bounded (there exists $k$ such that all connected $H$-free graphs are $k$-cop-win) if and only if each connected component of $H$ is a path. \end{theorem}
+\begin{theorem}\cite{joret_cops_2010} If $H$ is a graph and $I_H\in \N\cup \{\infty\}$ is smallest possible such that for any $H$-free connected graph $G$ we have $c(G)\leq I_H$, then $I_H<\infty$ if and only if every connected component of $H$ is a path. \end{theorem}